103 Things You Can Do Today to Stop Snoring Forever!

 27. Use an Oral Appliance Designed for Snoring

-The oral appliance can keep your airways open.
-Talk to your doctor for additional information.
+Oral appliances can keep your airways open.
+Talk to your doctor for advice.

 28. CPAP Machine

-See your doctor and find out if you have sleep apnea.
-Ask your doctor if your sleep apnea is the type that needs to be treated with a CPAP machine.
+Consult your doctor to determine if you have sleep apnea that requires treatment with a CPAP machine.

 29. Palatal Implants

-Airways may get blocked if muscles in your mouth have loosened.
-Palatal implants keep the airway open and make the airflow better.
+Airways may be blocked if the muscles in your mouth have loosened.
+Palatal implants help keep the airway open and improve airflow.

 30. Consider the UPPP

-UPPP is a surgical procedure which helps soft palates elevate and stiffen.
-Ask your doctor for further information.
+UPPP is a surgical procedure that helps elevate and stiffen the soft palate.
+Ask your doctor for more information.

 31. Radiofrequency Tissue Ablation